tonadr1022/StravaTools/README.md

 You can use it live at [strava-tools.vercel.app](https://strava-tools.vercel.app/)

 ## What it Does
-- Weekly Training Log text and email generator from Strava activities
+- Weekly Training Log text and email generator from Strava activities using the Strava API
 - Customizable email inputs including recipients, subject line, signature
 - Customizable rounding and round-up thresholds
 - Download Strava activities to JSON or CSV